AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/25-q1-release-activity/25-q1-look-and-feel-updates.md

 >[!NOTE]
 >
->Preview release: Temporarily removed November 6, 2024; Re-released to Production for all customers: December 17, 2024
+>Preview release: Temporarily removed December 12, 2024; Re-released to Production for all customers: December 17, 2024

 We've upgraded the Workfront main navigation and secondary navigation areas to improve performance.
 The look-and-feel changes are minimal.